kylelo/music-genre-cnn-classifier/README.md

 # Music Genre CNN Classifier
-A two-class music genre classfier based on CNN (Convolution Neuron Network).
+A two-class music genre classifier based on CNN (Convolution Neuron Network).
 <br>
 <br>

 ## What does this project do?
 1\.
-Extract Mel-spectrogram as the training set from two group of songs with different genre
+Extract Mel-spectrogram as the training set from two groups of songs with different genre

 2\.
 Train the CNN model (on your PC or Google TPU)

 3\.
-Validate the CNN model using test set
+Evaluate the CNN model using the validation set

 4\.
-Visualize each kernels (For learning purpose)
+Visualize each kernel (For learning purpose)

 > NOTE that this project takes the classification of prograssive rock and non-prograssive rock musics as an example.
 Users can feel free to change them to other music genres.